 - ¾ teaspoon freshly ground black pepper, plus more for topping

-- 1 ounce finely grated parmigiano-reggiano cheese, about ½ cup, loosely packed
+- 1 ounce finely grated parmigiano-reggiano cheese, loosely packed

 - Salt